privacy-scaling-explorations/sonobe/README.md

 ### Folding Schemes introduction

-[one or two lines of introductory text on the folding/IVC concept (TODO)]
+Folding schemes are a family of SNARKs for iterative computations, allowing to prove that a function $F$ applied $n$ times to an initial input $z_0$ results in $z_n$.

 <img src="https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/folding-main-idea-diagram.png" style="width:70%;" />

+Where $w_i$ are the external witnesses used at each iterative step.

+In other words, it allows to prove efficiently that $z_n = F(...~F(F(F(F(z_0, w_0), w_1), w_2), ...), w_{n-1})$.

 ### Overview of sonobe

-Sonobe is a modular library to fold R1CS instances in an Incremental Verifiable computation (IVC) style.
+Sonobe is a folding schemes modular library to fold R1CS instances in an Incremental Verifiable computation (IVC) style.
 It also provides the tools required to generate a zkSNARK out of an IVC proof and to verify it on Ethereum's EVM.

-All users have to do is to:
+The development flow using Sonobe looks like:

-1. Design an input circuit
+1. Define a circuit to be folded
-2. Chooses a folding scheme (e.g. Nova)
+2. Set which folding scheme to be used (eg. Nova)
-3. Pick a final decider (e.g. Spartan over Pasta curve).
+3. Set a final decider to generate the final proof (eg. Spartan over Pasta curves)

-In fact, which folding scheme and decider is chosen *does not matter*.
-Indeed, with a few lines of code, users can always change their folding scheme and final decider (e.g. switching from a Decider that uses two Spartan proofs to a Decider that uses a single Groth16 to be verified in an Ethereum smart contract).
+4. Generate the the decider verifier

 ![](https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/sonobe-lib-pipeline.png)

+The folding scheme and decider used can be swapped respectively with a few lines of code (eg. switching from a Decider that uses two Spartan proofs over a cycle of curves, to a Decider that uses a single Groth16 proof over the BN254 to be verified in an Ethereum smart contract).

+For more details, check out [Sonobe docs](https://privacy-scaling-explorations.github.io/sonobe-docs/) for more details on usage and design.

 Complete examples can be found at [folding-schemes/examples](https://github.com/privacy-scaling-explorations/sonobe/tree/main/folding-schemes/examples)
-[TODO: link also to the bitcoin example repo?]

-Check out [Sonobe docs](https://privacy-scaling-explorations.github.io/sonobe-docs/) for more details on usage and design.

 ## License